pivotal/docs-tap/getting-started/iterate-new-app.hbs.md

 # Iterate on your new app

-This how-to guide walks you through starting to iterate on your first application on Tanzu Application Platform, which you deployed in the previous how-to, [Deploy your first application](deploy-first-app.md).
+This topic guides you through starting to iterate on your first application on Tanzu Application Platform, which you deployed in the previous how-to, [Deploy your first application](deploy-first-app.md).

 ## <a id="you-will"></a>What you will do